stuartellis/aws-bootstrap-terraform/README.md

 This script uses two AWS accounts:

-- The operations account - The account that hosts IAM users and Terraform backends
+- The operations account - The account that hosts IAM users and Terraform backends.
+Terraform refers to this as the *administrative account*.
-- The managed account - An account that is being managed by the operations account
+- The managed account - An account that is being managed by the operations account.
+Terraform refers to this as the *environment account*.

 To check the CloudFormation templates, first set your AWS profile to the operations account and region.
 Then run this command: